Spaaza/SPAAZA.postman/README.md

-# Spaaza POSTMAN Collections
+# Spaaza POSTMAN Collection
-Official POSTMAN collections and environment files to enable running POSTMAN requests against the Spaaza API.
+Official POSTMAN collection and environment file to enable running POSTMAN requests against the Spaaza [API](https://docs.spaaza.com).

 ## What is Spaaza?